shanedewitt/Scheduling/doc/README.txt

 - Patient Appointment List shows cancelled appointments by default and doesn't indicate in any way that they are cancelled.
 - Patient Appointment List shows the names of the resources as the VISTA PIMS clinics, not what you called them in the Scheduling GUI; only for linked resources.
 - Speed issues
-- If you click on the print button in the View Appointments User Control (visible in the Make Appointment dialog) and the patient doesn't have any appointments (new patient), there is an error.
-- Program doesn't count walk-in appointments as part of slot calculations.
-I.e., doesn't consider walk-in's to count against the number of slots for a specific time.
-- For 1 day view, it shows yesterday's appointments if the time difference is less than one day between today's appointment and yesterday's appointment.
-This is a problem with the Calendar Grid drawing code.
-- Updating Note with Edit Appointment context menu only updates it in the BSDX APPOINTMENT file, not in file 44 (Hosp Location) "S" node.

 Other Bugs:
 Put them on the trac server where you got this software.